Midsummer: Brazil

+Festa Juninas, June Festival in Brazil, also known as São João Festivals because they celebrate the nativity of Saint John the Baptist (24 June), are annual Brazilian celebrations adapted from the European summer solstice, which occurs in the middle of the southern hemisphere's winter.
+These festivities, introduced by the Portuguese during the colonial period (1500–1822), are celebrated throughout the country during the month of June.
+The festival is mainly celebrated on the eves of the Catholic solemnities of Saint Anthony, Saint John the Baptist, and Saint Peter.

+As the Northeast of Brazil is largely arid or semi-arid, these festivals not only coincide with the end of the rainy seasons in most states of the region but also offer people the opportunity to thank Saint John for the rain.
+They also celebrate rural life and feature typical clothing, food, and dances (mainly the quadrille).

 Canada

-In Newfoundland and Labrador, St. John's Day is observed on the Monday nearest June 24 and commemorates John Cabot's discovery of Newfoundland in 1497.
-In Quebec, the celebration of June 24 was brought to New France by the first French colonists.
+In Newfoundland and Labrador, St. John's Day is observed on the Monday nearest 24 June and commemorates John Cabot's discovery of Newfoundland in 1497.
+In Quebec, the celebration of 24 June was brought to New France by the first French colonists.
 Great fires were lit at night.
 According to the Jesuit Relations, the first celebrations of St John's Day in New France took place around 1638.
-In 1834, Ludger Duvernay, printer and editor of La Minerve took the leadership of an effort to make June 24 the national holiday of the Canadiens (French Canadians).
+In 1834, Ludger Duvernay, printer and editor of La Minerve took the leadership of an effort to make 24 June the national holiday of the Canadiens (French Canadians).
 In 1908, Pope Pius X designated John the Baptist as the patron saint of the French-Canadians.
-In 1925, June 24 became a legal holiday in Quebec and in 1977, it became the secular National Holiday of Quebec.
-It still is the tradition to light great fires on the night of the 24th of June.
+In 1925, 24 June became a legal holiday in Quebec and in 1977, it became the secular National Holiday of Quebec.
+It is still the tradition to light great fires on the night of 24 June.

-Croatia

-The tradition of Sveti Ivan Krstitelj (St. John Baptist), also called Ivanjdan or Svitnjak in Western Herzegovina and coastal Croatia, is celebrated on June 23 in Croatia.
-The people light large bonfires in the name of Saint John Baptist, and the celebration can also be connected to the old Slavic traditions for Kresnik (South Slavic version of Perun) the god of Sun.
-The locals bring firewood to a designated place and light a bonfire at sunset; with children attempt to jump over as it as it burns.
-Rivalries between villages on who makes the bigger bonfire is common, leading to competitions between village folk.